-Explore typical job titles for your major and use them for further career research on Vault and O*Net.
+Explore typical job titles for your major and use them for further career research on Firsthand and O*Net.
 Visit the website for related professional associations for industry information and professional development.
 Browsing through job postings while you are still making a career decision can provide insight into the industry and taking note of the required qualifications lets you know what skills and experiences to seek out during your time at UMBC.

 Department Liaison for Internships & Employment: Jen Spencer Heilman

 Gaining real-world experience through internships, research, or a co-op experience is one of the best ways to make yourself a competitive candidate for full-time jobs and graduate school after graduation.
 Learn more about how to get started, finding opportunities, and the application process on our website.

 The Internship Success Practicum is a free, zero-credit, pass/fail course for students participating in an applied learning experience.
 You will receive professional development to help you excel at your site as well as a transcript notation and possible academic credit.

 The Office of Undergraduate Research can help you find opportunities to conduct research in your industry, both on campus and at local organizations.